Sun on the Stubble

-Sun on the Stubble is a novel by Colin Thiele, published in 1961.
+The Sun on the Stubble is a novel by Colin Thiele, published in 1961.

+Synopsis

 It tells the story of a German immigrant family living in rural South Australia during the 1930s.
 Colin Thiele was a South Australian educator and school principal.

+Set in the Depression-era, 12-year-old Bruno Gunther lives with his family on a farm near the fictional town of Nagapalee.
+The novel follows Bruno's adventures around town and with his family before he is sent away to school in Adelaide, South Australia.